-As a landlord, it is in your best interests to perform periodic inspections throughout the year, to ensure that your let is being looked after.
+Performing periodic inspections throughout the year can help to ensure that your let is being looked after.

 Your priority as a landlord might be to undertake reference checks, have the tenancy agreement signed and the new tenants settled into their new home.
 However, it’s also important to keep up maintenance on the property, which is why periodic inspections are vital.

 The Landlord and Tenant Act 1985 allows landlords to enter the premises to view its ‘condition and state of repair’.
 However, you must provide the tenant with at least 24 hours’ written notice.
 Also, you can only perform an inspection at ‘reasonable times of the day’.

 Regular checks throughout the year are vital to ensure maintenance issues are caught as soon as possible.
 Avoiding unnecessary costs and complaints from the tenants is key.
 However, you won’t want to undertake checks too often, as it could be seen as harassment.

 It’s at least worth performing periodic inspections seasonally, as the change in weather conditions can cause or unveil issues.

 Periodic inspections are handy for three reasons: